Skip to content

 All new employees must complete a W-4

 All new employees are required to fill out Form W-4 on their first day of work.
-Employers must receive a completed W-4 before processing payroll to guarantee that the correct federal income tax is withheld.
-The form includes instructions and guidance for employees with multiple jobs or a working spouse.
-Employees should also update their W-4 whenever their financial or life situation changes, such as a second job, marriage, having a child, or divorce.
+Employers must receive a completed W-4 before processing payroll to confirm the correct federal income tax is withheld.
+The form covers situations like multiple jobs or a working spouse.
+Employees should update their W-4 whenever their financial or personal situation changes, such as a second job, marriage, having a child, or divorce.

 Determine an employee's gross pay

-Calculate the employee’s gross wages before withholding any taxes.
-The calculation for hourly employees involves multiplying the number of hours worked by the hourly rate.
+Calculate the employee's gross wages before withholding any taxes.
+For hourly employees, multiply hours worked by the hourly rate.
 For example, 90 hours at $12.00 per hour equals $1,080.00.
-Overtime is usually paid at time and a half, so six hours of overtime at $12.00 per hour and a half times the rate results in $108.00.
-The total gross pay for 90 hours plus six overtime hours comes to $1,188.00.
+Overtime is typically paid at time and a half, so six overtime hours at $12.00 produces $108.00.
+Total gross pay for 90 regular hours plus six overtime hours comes to $1,188.00.

 Salaried employees receive a fixed amount each pay period.
-For example, an employee earning $50,000 annually with a twice-monthly pay schedule would have gross wages of $50,000 divided by 24 pay periods, which equals $2,083.33 per pay period.
+An employee earning $50,000 annually on a twice-monthly schedule has gross wages of $50,000 divided by 24 pay periods, which equals $2,083.33 per pay period.

 Calculate federal withholding based on gross pay

-Determine federal income tax withholding after calculating an employee’s gross pay.
-This step requires the use of the W-4 form, through which the employee shows their withholding choices and specifies any extra amounts to deduct.
-Refer to the IRS tax tables for 2026, or use reliable payroll software or an online payroll calculator to perform the calculations for determining the withholding accurately.
+Determine federal income tax withholding after calculating gross pay.
+This step uses the W-4 form, which shows the employee's withholding choices and any extra amounts to deduct.
+Refer to the IRS tax tables for 2026, or use payroll software or an online calculator to get accurate results.

 Calculate FICA contributions

-FICA combines Social Security and Medicare taxes, with contributions required from both the employer and the employee.
-The total FICA withholding is 7.65 percent, which includes 6.2 percent for Social Security and 1.45 percent for Medicare.
-Employers must withhold Social Security taxes until the employee earns at least $184,500 in 2026.
+FICA combines Social Security and Medicare taxes, with contributions required from both employer and employee.
+Total FICA withholding is 7.65%, which includes 6.2% for Social Security and 1.45% for Medicare.
+Employers must withhold Social Security taxes until the employee earns $184,500 in 2026.
 Medicare taxes have no income limit.

 Match employee contributions for FICA

-Employers are also responsible for matching the amount of FICA taxes withheld and deducting FICA taxes from employee wages.
+Employers must match the FICA taxes withheld from employee wages.
 For example, if $76.94 is deducted from an employee, the employer must match that amount and deposit the funds on time.

 Calculate state and local taxes

-Employers must also calculate state and local payroll taxes depending on their business location.
-They must submit these taxes to the relevant state or local agency on time and ensure compliance with tax laws and regulations.
+Employers must calculate state and local payroll taxes based on their business location and submit them to the relevant agency on time.

 Timely deposit of federal, state, and local payroll taxes

-Tax deposit schedules differ by state, with many states requiring quarterly deposits.
-It is important to check with local agencies to determine the correct schedule for your business.
-There are currently two deposit schedules for federal taxes, which include monthly and semiweekly.
-Business owners are notified at the start of the year about the schedule they must follow.
-It is the business’s responsibility to calculate taxes accurately and submit them by the due dates, whether payroll is processed in-house or through a payroll service provider.
-Failure to make timely deposits results in penalties ranging from 2% to 15%, which depends on how late the deposit is made.
+Tax deposit schedules differ by state, with many requiring quarterly deposits.
+Check with local agencies to confirm the correct schedule.
+There are two federal deposit schedules - monthly and semiweekly - and businesses are notified at the start of the year which applies to them.
+Whether payroll is processed in-house or through a provider, the business is responsible for accurate, on-time deposits.
+Late deposits result in penalties ranging from 2% to 15%, depending on how late the deposit is.

 Payroll tax withholding information calculate